AguaClara/UASB/UASB_Manual_Spring2018.md

 Wastewater can also be an opportunity for energy recovery.
 According to recent estimates, the energy potential of wastewater and biosolids is more than ten times the energy needed for treatment.
 Most wastewater treatment facilities in the US do not optimize the recovery of energy and resources from biosolids ([Ghoneim et. al,  2016](http://ieeexplore.ieee.org/document/7577509/?reload=true)).
 While it is important to develop wastewater treatment technology to optimize current wastewater treatment for all individuals, the focus of this research was on small rural communities lacking water treatment systems.

 Currently in the United States, effective municipal wastewater treatment facilities have long retention times, require large land areas, and have a high fixed cost per capita.
 Due to economy of scales, small systems have even higher fixed costs per capita and these high fixed costs make conventional wastewater treatment systems inaccessible for small communities.
-Many cities in the global south forgo wastewater treatment altogether due to the high cost and instead discharge untreated wastewater to the environment ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
+Many cities in the world forgo wastewater treatment altogether due to the high cost and instead discharge untreated wastewater to the environment ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
 Research and development of small-scale and decentralized wastewater treatment methods should be prioritized in order to make wastewater treatment accessible for all communities.

 <div class="alert alert-block alert-danger">
-Avoid global south, ambiguous
+Avoid global south, ambiguous.
+FIXED-AG
 </div>

 UASB reactors, used as a preliminary wastewater treatment process to clarify wastewater, remove suspended solids and reduce organic matter ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
 UASB reactors rely on gravity to clarify wastewater and biological processes to remove organic matter and convert it to biogas.
 They are less energy intensive than other forms of preliminary wastewater treatment that use aerobic processes.
-UASB reactors also produce methane as a by-product on anaerobic digestion.
+UASB reactors also produce methane as a by-product of anaerobic digestion.
 This methane can be captured and burned for energy production or heating.

 <div class="alert alert-block alert-danger">
-change "by-product on anaerobic" to "by-product of anaerobic"
+change "by-product on anaerobic" to "by-product of anaerobic" FIXED-AG
 </div>

 <!--- how we modified UASBs --->